yhsmedia/preschool/pages/cc_lessons/philip_tells_ethiopian_about_jesus.md

 tagline:
 description: Children's church lessons by date
 ---
-# Philip tells the good news about Jesus to an Ethiopian man.
+# Philip tells the good news about Jesus to an Ethiopian man
 ### Acts 8:26-40

 An angel told Philip to walk on a certain road in the desert.
 Philip did what the angel said.
 As he walked, Philip saw a man riding in a chariot.
 This man worked for the queen of Ethiopia.
 He was reading a scroll with words from the Bible.